aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/tools-and-technology/mediapipe/index.md

 TouchDesigner comes with Python built-in.
 The current version is Python 3.9.5 (January 2023, TouchDesigner version 2022.31030).
 You need to install a matching version on your computer to be able to setup Mediapipe for Python.

-Here is a video of the whole process.
+Here is a video of the whole process for Aalto computers.

 <iframe src="https://aalto.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=6760d89f-464c-4703-aa65-af970158adf5&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" width="100%" height="480" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>